2000 Pacific hurricane season: Tropical Storm Upana

 A tropical wave organized into Tropical Depression One-C on July 20 while located southeast of the Hawaiian Islands.
 It strengthened slowly and moved nearly due west, before reaching storm strength later on July 20.
 The storm was named Upana, which is Hawaiian for "Urban".
 Despite a favorable environment, Upana strengthened little, reaching a peak intensity on July 21 with winds of 50 mph.
 The storm had no deep convection in its circulation on July 22, and was downgraded to a tropical depression in the afternoon.
 Late on July 23, deep convection flared up, briefly strengthening the system again, but failed to re-gain tropical storm status, as it remained poorly organized.
 It dissipated on July 24, despite a low-shear environment favorable for development.
-Upana's remnants continued moving to the west, where JMA classified its remnants as a tropical depression while it was still east of the International Date Line on July 27.
-It crossed the into the West Pacific shortly afterward.
-The remnants were re-designated as Tropical Depression 12W by the JTWC, and later re-strengthened into a tropical storm and was named Chanchu.
-Chanchu moved north, and had dissipated by July 30.
+On July 26, a westward moving disturbance in the central Pacific basin containing remnants of Tropical Storm Upana began showing signs of organization as it neared the International Date Line.
+The next day, a tropical depression, designated 12W by the Joint Typhoon Warning Center (JTWC), formed about 500 nmi east of Kwajalein Atoll.
+The system moved generally northwestward over the next day, and gradually became better organized.
+At 18:00 UTC on July 28, JTWC upgraded the depression to a tropical storm and named it Chanchu.
+Chanchu then tracked north, before dissipating on July 30.

-Upana is the first storm in the Central Pacific Hurricane Center's area of responsibility to be named in July, and the first tropical storm to develop in the region since Tropical Storm Paka in the 1997 season.
+Upana was the first tropical storm to develop in the Central Pacific region since Tropical Storm Paka in the 1997 season.